Whoever Slew Auntie Roo?: Plot

+Auntie Roo prepares a dinner for the coming New Year while Christopher assists her by gathering firewood.
+In the process, he steals the key to the nursery room and lets Katy out.
+Earlier, they had stolen Auntie Roo's jewelry and stuffed it inside an old teddy bear that once belonged to Katharine.
+Christopher and Katy try to escape through the basement kitchen door but Auntie Roo manages to lock them in the pantry.
+Then she starts thinking about her dead daughter and returns to the nursery to visit with Katharine’s corpse.
+This time when she attempts to remove the mummy from its coffin, its skull crumbles into dust in her hands.
+Traumatized and rapidly losing what little sanity she has left, she returns to the kitchen and tries to focus on preparing her New Year’s Eve dinner.
+Hearing her return, Christopher tells Katy to call to her in the same manner as Clarine did during the séance, which he had overheard during the night of the Christmas party.
+That gets Auntie Roo’s attention and she opens the door of the pantry and walks inside looking for them.
+Christopher is hiding on the top shelf and pushes a bunch of cans on top of her, knocking her to the floor, and he and Katy manage to get out of the pantry and lock Auntie Roo inside.
+They then place the firewood at the pantry door, soak it with paraffin, and set it on fire.
+After retrieving the teddy bear with the jewels from the nursery, they then escape from the mansion.

-The orphans encounter Auntie Roo's butcher, Mr. Harrison, who is delivering a whole piglet by horsecart.
+Outside the mansion the orphans encounter Auntie Roo's butcher, Mr. Harrison, who is delivering a whole piglet by horsecart.
 He sees the smoke inside and drives off to call the fire brigade.
-Katy realizes that she was to cook the pig, but Christopher says that they were to be eaten after it.
+Katy realizes that Auntie Roo was to cook the pig, but Christopher says that they were to be eaten after it.
 The fire brigade arrives and puts out the fire but are unable to rescue Auntie Roo.
 Inspector Willoughby takes the children back to the orphanage.
 Christopher and Katy smile at each other as they depart from the burned mansion, knowing that Auntie Roo will not harm anyone else and that they can use her jewelry (which Christopher calls "the wicked witch's treasure") to ensure their own happy ending.